 I've heard lots of people quote statistics about marriage & divorce, but the experts don't always agree on what the data means.
 So I decided to run the data through a SAS graphical analysis, and see what the numbers say ...
 Before we get into the numbers though, let's have a […]

-The post Mapping the 50 US hospitals with the highest price markups appeared first on The SAS Training Post.
+The post Marriage and divorce in the US: What do the numbers say? appeared first on The SAS Training Post.

 I recently saw a cool graph showing the US import/export trade deficit.
 But after studying it a bit, I realized I was perceiving it wrong.
 Follow along in this blog, to find out what the problem was, and how I redesigned the graph to avoid it.
 I was looking through dadaviz.com […]

 In my quest for interesting data to graph, I found some Drug Enforcement Administration (DEA) data on US domestic cannabis eradication.
 Does the data say anything interesting?
 Read on to find out! ...
 While doing some searches for other data, I happened across a table on the DEA website titled […]

 There's been quite a bit of controversy about the number of undocumented immigrants in the US lately - for example, Ann Coulter claims that number is 30 million, whereas others claim it's about 11 million (readers of my blog are data-savvy, and would dig into the details of such claims, […]

 I saw the dress photo as blue & black.
 If you're a female, even if we perceived the exact same color, you might might not have said 'blue & black'.
 That's because women have a larger color vocabulary than men, and you might have elaborated on exactly which blue and […]